You are here

 Industry-Recognized Credentials (IRCs)

-2. Does a Wisconsin technical college career pathways certificate, embedded technical diploma, technical diploma, or associate degree count as an industry-recognized credential (IRC) for a pathway as they are listed on the approved IRC list for CTE Technical Incentive Grants (TIGs)?
+2. Does a Wisconsin technical college career pathways certificate, embedded technical diploma, technical diploma, or associate degree count as an industry-recognized credential (IRC) for a pathway as they are listed on the approved IRC list for CTE Incentive Grants (TIGs)?

 No, these dual-enrollment college-credit opportunities should be listed under dual-enrollment credit in the related pathway.